getporter/porter/docs/content/best-practices/github-workflow.md

 ````
 The porter_version should be the version of Porter you want installed.
 You can check [our releases](https://github.com/deislabs/porter) for the list of recent versions of Porter.
 When not specified, porter_version defaults to latest version of Porter.

-### Log into DockerHub
+### Login to DockerHub
-Next, you will want to log in to Docker Hub so that you can publish your bundle to a registry.
+Next, you will want to login to Docker Hub so that you can publish your bundle to a registry.
 In order to do this, you can use the [docker-login](https://github.com/Azure/docker-login) action
 to do it easily.
 Below is an example of how it is used:
 ````yaml